Chakma language: Medieval Chakma

+Scholars discovered nearly century-old Chakma manuscripts bound in animal hide, preserved by the Chakma community.
+Displayed at a seminar in Pecharthal, Tripura, these texts cover history, culture, music, herbal medicine, and Buddhism.
+Written in Chakma script on handmade tree-bark paper, the ink was sourced from China via Myanmar.
+Over 3,000 such manuscripts exist, with some now conserved by Tripura University.
+This discovery highlights the rich literary heritage of the Chakma language.

+Modern Chakma

-It is officially recognized by the Government of Tripura in India and also by the Government of Bangladesh.
+It is officially recognized by the government of Tripura in India and also by the government of Bangladesh.
 In India, it is also spoken primarily in the Chakma Autonomous District Council (CADC) which consists of the Tuichawng constituency of Lawngtlai district in Mizoram and many places in Tripura.

 Although there were no Chakma language radio or television stations as of 2011, the language has a presence in social media and on YouTube.
 The Hill Education Chakma Script website provides tutorials, videos, e-books, and Chakma language forums.

-In 2012, the Government of Tripura announced the implementation of Chakma language in Chakma Script (or Ajhā Pāṭh) in primary schools of Tripura.
+In 2012, the government of Tripura announced the implementation of Chakma language in Chakma Script (or Ajhā Pāṭh) in primary schools of Tripura.
 Imparting of education up to the elementary stage in the mother tongue is a national policy.
 To begin with, Chakma language subjects in its own scripts has been introduced in 87 primary schools in Chakma concentrated areas in Tripura."

 "In preparation for the January 2014 education season, the national curriculum and textbook board has already started printing books in six languages ...
 Chakma, Kokborok (Tripura community), Marma, Santal, Sadri (Orao community) and Achik."

 Mor Thengari (My Bicycle) was Bangladesh's first Chakma-language movie.
 However, it was banned in Bangladesh due to its controversial plot.